aiidateam/AEP/plugin_testing_toolchain/readme.md

 In the following, we go into detail on each of these points.

+### 0. dependency specification

+We should suggest a standard name for the `extra` that installs dependencies necessary for testing.

+`aiida-core` uses `testing`, so let's stick with this, e.g.  `pip install aiida-cp2k[testing]`.

 ### 1. pytest

 We've had good experiences with pytest so far, and a survey in 2018 showed that most externally developed plugins were using pytest anyhow.